keduba/keduba/README.md

 - 👋 Hi, I’m @keduba
-- 👀 I’m interested in machine learning, deep learning and neuroscience especially as this last one affects mental growth.
+- 👀 I’m interested in machine learning, deep learning and neuroscience especially as this last one affects mental health.
 - 🌱 I’m currently learning mindset shift and neural networks.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...